Elementary school fundraising ideas that work.

 - Have music already playing as students are walking into your assembly area.

-- If possible, plan to have your principal introduce as well as close out your fundraiser assembly.
+- If possible, plan to have your principal introduce and close out your fundraiser assembly.

-- If you are showing a video, make sure the screen is as large as possible and use a good sound system:
+- If you are showing a video, make sure the screen is as large as possible and use an excellent sound system:

-- Watching a great video presentation is more exciting for your students.
+- Watching an excellent video presentation is more exciting for your students.

-- Arrange to have someone dim the lights prior to the start of your video.
+- Arrange to have someone dim the lights before the start of your video.

 Don't assume your students will be excited about your fundraiser.
 If you want their support, you'll need to earn it.
 This takes finding and implementing elementary school fundraising ideas that work.